remidinishanth/distributed_systems/google_file_system/gfs.md

 ## The Google File System

-Sanjay Ghemawat, Howard Gobioff, and Shun-Tak Leung
+Sanjay Ghemawat, Howard Gobioff, and Shun-Tak Leung (SOSP 2003)

-SOSP 2003
+Scalable distributed file system large distributed data-intensive applications.

 ### Why are we reading this paper?
 * distributed storage is a key abstraction